DennyDaVjncj/aws-thought/README.md

 # aws-thought
-Connecting a web app's backend to utilize AWS Cloud resources
+Connecting a web app's backend to utilize AWS Cloud resources with a focus on cost optimization